ivoysey/agdademo/patter.md

     properties that we want of them.

-there's a real tension between these two approaches, and it's an interesting software engineering effort to find the right balance for a given program.
+there's a real tension between these two approaches, and it's an interesting software engineering effort to find the right place on the spectrum for a given program.

-today i'm going to focus pretty much only on extrinsic verification because it shows how to use the tool with a little less overhead.
+for example, consider implementing insertion sort.
+MORE PATTER GOES HERE;

-you can check out some beautiful examples of both styles in Dan's course work. a good first example there is the difference between defining insertion sort on lists and showing that it produces sorted lists versus defining the type of _sorted lists_ and giving roughly the same insertion sort code richer types that preclude any implementation that doesn't have that property.
+DO THIS AFTER THE TALK. you can check out some beautiful examples of both styles in Dan's course work. a good first example there is the difference between defining insertion sort on lists and showing that it produces sorted lists versus defining the type of _sorted lists_ and giving roughly the same insertion sort code richer types that preclude any implementation that doesn't have that property.

+today i'm going to focus pretty much only on extrinsic verification only because it shows how to use the tool with a little less overhead. but don't get the wrong idea that this is the only way to skin this cat.

 actual tutorial